-Donald Trump's John Podesta tweet has so, so many things wrong with it
+That Trump tweet on the DNC hack has 3 errors

 This is a global summit of world leaders.
 North Korea continues to pursue their nuclear ambitions.
 The situation in Syria remains intractable.
 The threat from ISIS remains.
 Questions of migration have roiled politics all over Europe.
 Climate change remains top of mind.
 Ditto trade.

-Given the depth and breadth of those issues, count me skeptical that, say, newly elected French president Emmanuel Macron is talking to anyone he can find about Hillary Clinton's campaign chairman and his emails.
-Or German chancellor Angela Merkel.
+Given the depth and breadth of those issues, count me skeptical that, say, newly elected French President Emmanuel Macron is talking to anyone he can find about Hillary Clinton's campaign chairman and his emails.
+Or German Chancellor Angela Merkel.
 Or Italian Prime Minister Paolo Gentiloni.
 Or, to be candid, anyone not named Donald Trump.

 Second, Trump is conflating the hacking of Podesta's emails with the hacking of the Democratic National Committee servers.
 Yes, both are believed to have been carried out by the Russians.
 And, yes, both deal with the hacking of electronic communications.
 But, that's about it in terms of similarities.

 Podesta wouldn't have the DNC server to turn over.
-You can't refuse to turn something in that you never had in the first place.
+You can't refuse to turn something you never had in the first place.

-In a 7-tweet response to Trump's allegations, Podesta noted: "BTW, I had nothing to do with the DNC."
-In an interview last month with Fox Business' Maria Bartiromo, Podesta said of the DNC's refusal to turn over its server to the FBI "that was a matter for the DNC" adding: "If anything, it's on the FBI that didn't come forward and really inform the DNC about what was going on until long after."
+In a seven-tweet response to Trump's allegations, Podesta noted: "BTW, I had nothing to do with the DNC."
+In an interview last month with Fox Business' Maria Bartiromo, Podesta said of the DNC's refusal to turn over its server to the FBI "that was a matter for the DNC," adding: "If anything, it's on the FBI that didn't come forward and really inform the DNC about what was going on until long after."

 Third, the FBI is the organization to which these servers would be turned over.
 Not the CIA.
 The FBI was leading an investigation into Russian meddling into the election, not the CIA.